AnsariUsaid/jumbled-video-reconstruction/APPROACHES_SUMMARY.md

 # Video Reconstruction: Algorithm Description and Approaches Summary

 ## Overview
-This document provides a comprehensive explanation of all approaches attempted for reconstructing the jumbled video, including algorithm details, trade-offs, and results.
+This document provides a comprehensive explanation of all three successful approaches for reconstructing the jumbled video, including algorithm details, trade-offs, and results.

 ---